warforged5/MatchKMP/README.md

 It is now released on iPhone and Testing on android, contact if you want to test

+Known Bugs:
+it will crash if the serial runs out

 ## Features

 * **Cross-Platform:** Enjoy the same experience on both Android and iOS.